rchain/bounties/projects/bots/groupbutler/pinnedmessage_fr.md

 **For Your Safety**

-:no_entry_sign: Legit admins will never send you a PM.
+:no_entry_sign: les administrateurs légitimes ne vous enverront jamais un message privé.
 You're welcome to PM an admin, but an admin will never start a conversation.
 If it happens forward the message to the group immediately and mention @admin.